gobravedave/C4-Plantuml-Helper/discovery.md

 * render in mark down
 * render in github pages
 * render in confluence
-* linking to support C4 navigation
+* add link to suport navigation
-* layers to support transitional roadmaps
+* layers to support animation would be nice

 ## Tooling Reviewed
 The following tools have been reviewed: